psychon-night/psychon-night/README.md

 ## About
 👋 I'm Psychon.
-I'm a high-school, tech-oriented student.
+I'm a tech-oriented student.
 I'm in love with basically everything technology... except Apple.\
 I use **she/her** pronouns.\

 There are a few ways to contact me: